 - USB, Firewire or other external storage devices

 - SCSI or IDE drives – use SATA 6Gb/s drives for best performance; using seperate hard-drives for Windows and Audio Files can also help in a number of ways.

 - Software RAID Arrays – these can be detrimental to performance, place additional requirements on your computer system, and often make it more difficult to rebuild or restore a machine.
 They also do nothing to Protect against viruses or accidental deletion of files (our Second Copy software file mirroring keeps multiple copies of deleted files safely).

 - ‘Cheap’ or non-branded memory – make sure you use a brand recommended by your motherboard manufacturer.
-2GB is enough for basic operation on Windows 7 or above with no other applications running (even in the background), but we’re now fitting 8GB as standard to the machines we supply.
+We’re now fitting 8GB as standard to the machines we supply.

 - Flimsy, thin cases with little RF shielding (often consisted mainly of plastic and with poor air circulation).
 A good technical ground is essential in a professional broadcast environment.